Uberspace/lab/source/guide_bitwarden.rst

  [isabell@stardust ~]$ supervisorctl stop bitwarden_rs

-To restore your database simply overwrite ``db.sqlite3`` with ``backup.sqlite3``.
+To restore your database simply overwrite ``db.sqlite3`` with ``backup.sqlite3`` or the one with a specific timestamp.
 After replacing the file successfully you can restart the service again.

 .. code-block:: console